-Purchases of the 2021 Series J Bonds under the DTC system must be made by or through Direct Participants, which will receive a credit for the 2021 Series J Bonds on DTC's records.
-The ownership interest of each actual purchaser of each 2021 Series J Bond ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
+Purchases of the 2021 Series I Bonds under the DTC system must be made by or through Direct Participants, which will receive a credit for the 2021 Series I Bonds on DTC's records.
+The ownership interest of each actual purchaser of each 2021 Series I Bond ("Beneficial Owner") is in turn to be recorded on the Direct and Indirect Participants' records.
 Beneficial Owners will not receive written confirmation from DTC of their purchase; Beneficial Owners are expected to receive written confirmations providing details of the transaction, as well as periodic statements of their holdings, from the Direct or Indirect Participant through which the Beneficial Owner entered into the transaction.
-Transfers of ownership interests in the 2021 Series J Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
-Beneficial Owners will not receive certificates representing their ownership interests in the 2021 Series J Bonds is discontinued.
+Transfers of ownership interests in the 2021 Series I Bonds are to be accomplished by entries made on the books of Direct and Indirect Participants acting on behalf of Beneficial Owners.
+Beneficial Owners will not receive certificates representing their ownership interests in the 2021 Series I Bonds, except in the event that use of the bookentry system for the 2021 Series I Bonds is discontinued.

-To facilitate subsequent transfers, all 2021 Series J Bonds deposited by Direct Participants with DTC are registered in the name of DTC's partnership nominee, Cede & Co., or such other name as may be requested by an authorized representative of DTC.
-The deposit of the 2021 Series J Bonds with DTC and their registration in the name of Cede & Co. or such other nominee do not effect any change in beneficial ownership.
-DTC has no knowledge of the actual Beneficial Owners of the 2021 Series J Bonds; DTC's records reflect only the identity of the Direct Participants to whose accounts such 2021 Series J Bonds are credited, which may or may not be the Beneficial Owners.
+To facilitate subsequent transfers, all 2021 Series I Bonds deposited by Direct Participants with DTC are registered in the name of DTC's partnership nominee, Cede & Co., or such other name as may be requested by an authorized representative of DTC.
+The deposit of the 2021 Series I Bonds with DTC and their registration in the name of Cede & Co. or such other nominee do not effect any change in beneficial ownership.
+DTC has no knowledge of the actual Beneficial Owners of the 2021 Series I Bonds; DTC's records reflect only the identity of the Direct Participants to whose accounts such 2021 Series I Bonds are credited, which may or may not be the Beneficial Owners.
 The Direct and Indirect Participants will remain responsible for keeping account of their holdings on behalf of their customers.